 If you've ever used a magnifying glass to reflect the sun's rays and start a tiny fire or burn a hole into a leaf, you already have an idea of how HIFU works.
 Instead of light rays, though, HIFU uses sound waves that a doctor points through the wall of your rectum -- the bottom part of your large intestine.
 He'll direct the waves at your cancer cells.

-The sound waves heat up to temperatures as high as 90 C and can kill cancer cells in just a few seconds.
-Doctors use magnetic resonance imaging (MRI) and ultrasound imaging to tell them exactly where the tumor is and where to point the sound waves.
+The sound waves heat up to temperatures as high as 90 C (194 F) and can kill cancer cells in just a few seconds.
+Doctors use magnetic resonance imaging (MRI) and ultrasound imaging to find out exactly where the tumor is and where to point the sound waves.